 - Employer tax forms (reports) and payment (deposit) receipts

 - IRS notifications regarding payroll taxes, including the employer’s remittance frequency status.

 - Amounts of tips reported for businesses with tipped employees

 - Amounts and dates of all taxable wage, annuity and pension payments (including bonuses and commissions).

 - Employee information, like addresses, social security numbers (SSNs), occupations, dates of employment and tax documents (W-4s and W-2s)

 - Any records relating to sick leave and overtime wages

 State and local recordkeeping requirements for payroll taxes

 While the four-year mark applies at the federal level, it doesn’t account for varying state and local requirements, including statutes of limitations.
 For tax purposes, state requirements range from three to as long as eight years.
-Check your state and local record retention laws to confirm your requirements so you can set up an accurate record retention schedule.

 In a perfect world…